The Tomb of the Cybermen

 - Airdate: June to July 1970

 What we can see here is that Australia had prints from January 1968 until June 1975.
 New Zealand held prints for over a year, from October 1969 to November 1970.
-New Zealand was the last of the four countries to screen the serial - so it's unlikely that New Zealand sent its prints to Singapore or Hong Kong.
+New Zealand was the last of the four countries to screen the serial - so the NZBC can't have sent its prints to Singapore or Hong Kong.

 Of note, the recovered prints all exhibited a splice around the 12-minute mark, which suggests this was where the broadcaster inserted a commercial break.
 The published timeslots for this serial in Australia, New Zealand and Hong Kong are only 25 minutes, whereas in Singapore, the slot was 30 minutes.
 This suggests these films may have previously been used in Singapore.

 Hong Kong originally had the serial scheduled for October 1969, but that screening was replaced by The Abominable Snowmen.
 The serial did eventually air in June 1970.
 Why the delay?